Zakarik/foundry-aquablue/README.md

 # Foundry system for Aquablue
-Knight  is a french RPG
+Aquablue is a french RPG

 If you want to help, contact me on Discord Foundry  Zakarik